vizia/vizia-book/src/walkthrough/introduction.md

 The first thing to understand if you're reading this book from start to finish, is that your intuition for how to write a GUI program may not align with the way Vizia is designed.
 This isn't to say that Vizia isn't intuitive to use, it just uses a paradigm which is not the same as the most common GUI frameworks.

-Vizia is a _declarative UI framework_.
+Vizia is a _reactive UI framework_.
 This means that there is a _very_ strict separation between models - that is, the data that you would like to manipulate as a user of your app - and views - that is, the presentation of that data, the way the interface looks and acts.
 These two parts communicate with each other, and Vizia forces you to make this communication explicit.